-Since you’re already familiar with what Slack is all about, we’ll show you how to get started next.
-How you proceed depends on the way you’ll be using Slack: either as an individual member or the person that starts the Slack team.
+Because you’re already familiar with what Slack is all about (and you've seen the demo), we’ll now show you how to get started.
+How you proceed depends on how you’ll be using Slack: either as an individual member or the workspace creator.

-We’ve built guides to cover both paths, simply choose the route that’s best for you:
+We’ve built guides for both paths, so simply choose the route that’s best for you:

-👉🏽 If you'd like to join an existing Slack team, read on!
+Members To join an existing Slack workspace, read on!

-If you're looking to join your organization's Slack team, this section of the guide is for you.
-As a member, you'll be able to use send messages and files to your teammates to get work done in Slack.
+If you're looking to join your organization's Slack workspace, this section of the guide is for you.
+As a member, you'll be able to send messages and files to your teammates to get work done in Slack.
 Onward!

-There are two ways to join an existing Slack team: accept the email invitation that you’ve been sent or create an account on the team using your company email address.
-(This option is only available if the Slack team allows email signup.)
+There are two ways to join an existing Slack workspace: accept the email invitation that you’ve been sent or create an account on the workspace using your company email address.
+(This option is only available if the Slack workspace allows email signup.)

-To join a team this way, you’ll need to know the team's URL — it would look something like acmeinc.slack.com.
-Visit your team’s URL, then click create an account — simply follow the prompts to finish!
+To join a workspace this way, you’ll need to know its Slack URL — it would look something like acmeinc.slack.com.
+Visit your Slack URL, then click create an account — simply follow the prompts to finish!

-Find your team: Visit slack.com/signin/find, enter your email address(es), and we'll send you sign-in links for any Slack teams available for you to join.
+Find your workspace: Visit slack.com/signin/find, enter your email address(es), and we'll send you sign-in links for any workspaces available for you to join.